lissine0/Monal-wiki/XML-Query-Language.md

 For data-form (XEP-0004) subqueries, see the corresponding section below.

 ## Conversion Commands
 Conversion commands can be used to convert the returned `NSString` of an extraction command to some other data type.
-Conversion commands can not be used without an extraction command and must be separated from the preceeding extraction command by a `|`.
+Conversion commands can not be used without an extraction command and must be separated from the preceeding extraction command by a pipe symbol (`|`).
 The following conversions are currently defined:

 - `bool`: